adamancer/stitch2d/docs/user-guide.md

 ### Mosaic

-Since :py:class:`~stitch2d.mosaic.Mosaic` doesn't know anything about the tile structure, it can be slow, especially for large grids where lots of tiles need to be compared.
-It's almost always faster to use :py:class:`~stitch2d.mosaic.StructuredMosaic` where possible.
+Since :py:class:`~stitch2d.mosaic.Mosaic` doesn’t know anything about the tile structure, it can be slow, especially for large grids where lots of tiles need to be compared.
+It’s almost always faster to use :py:class:`~stitch2d.mosaic.StructuredMosaic` where possible.

 Initialize a :py:class:`~stitch2d.mosaic.Mosaic` by pointing it to the